bitcoin/bitcoin/src/blsct/arith/README.md

 3. Add implementation of all the functions defined in the headers.

 ### From scratch
-Below is one way of developing a new implmentation of `Generic Arith Classes`:
+Below is one way of developing a new implementation of `Generic Arith Classes`:

 1. Define the top-level structure that exposes aliases to its associated `Scalar`, `Point`, and `Initializer` classes.
 Let each alias point to an empty class.